 Now that you have a bit of background on NDVI, let’s go through all the steps on what you need to create NDVI maps in ArcGIS.

 How to create NDVI maps in ArcMap

-In this NDVI example, we use Worldview-2 (WV-2).
-Worldview-2 is multispectral imagery.
-We say multispectral because it has red, green and blue – and other bands as well.
+In this NDVI example, we use Worldview-2 (WV-2) which is multispectral imagery.
+We say multispectral because it has multiple bands like red, green, blue, and near-infrared (NIR).
 The band configuration for WV-2 is:

-To display near-infrared (NIR) false color composite, you need band 7 (NIR-1) as the “Red” channel, band 5 (red) as the “Green” channel, and 3 (green) as the “Blue” channel.
-We say near-infrared false color because this configuration uses NIR in the “Red” channel.
-The vegetation should already be shouting out at you in bright red!
+But if you want to display color infrared, you need band 7 as the red channel, band 5 as the green channel, and band 3 as the blue channel.
+We say color infrared because near-infrared is in the red channel.
+As you can see below, the pivot irrigation vegetation should already be shouting out at you in bright red!

-Under image analysis options, select the red band and the near infrared band.
+Second, under “Image Analysis” options, select the red band and the near-infrared band.

 For Worldview-2 imagery, under the NDVI tab – the red band is “band 5” and the NIR band is “band 7”.

 Optionally select “Scientific Output” so your values range from -1 to 1.

 Under properties, Select the NDVI icon which looks like a leaf.